Light/Dark

 The wise will recognize

-One who talks without doing.
+one who talks without doing.

-227Oh! nibbāna is so very blissful,
+227Oh! extinguishment is so very blissful,

-As taught by the fully awakened Buddha:
+as taught by the fully awakened Buddha:

-Sorrowless, stainless, secure;
+sorrowless, stainless, secure;

-Where suffering all ceases.
+where suffering all ceases.

 Dhaniya

-Wishing to live in happiness,
+228If you wish to live in happiness,

-Should not look down on the Saṅgha’s robe,
+don't look down on the Saṅgha’s robe,

-Or its food and drinks.
+or its food and drinks.

-Wishing to live in happiness,
+229If you wish to live in happiness,

-Should stay in the Saṅgha’s lodgings,
+stay in the Saṅgha’s lodgings,

-Like a snake in a mouse hole.
+like a snake making use of a mouse’s hole.

-Wishing to live in happiness,
+230If you wish to live in happiness,

-Should be satisfied with whatever is offered,
+be content with whatever is offered.

 Mātangaputta